Modern Foreign Languages

 Following new government legislation, it is now compulsory to study a modern foreign language at KS4 for all our present Year 7 and 8 students.

-Year 10 students, who are studying French or Spanish, follow the AQA syllabus, whilst Year 11 follow the WJEC syllabus and students are assessed in the four skill areas: listening, reading, speaking and writing.
+Year 10 students follow the AQA syllabus and are assessed in the four skill ares of listening, speaking, reading and writing.
+Each is work 25% of their final Languages grade.

 Key Stage 5: Edexcel ‘A’ Level French